Brazil meatpackers explore wheat as feed alternative as corn prices rise

 By Ana Mano

-SAO PAULO, April 23 (Reuters) - Large Brazilian meatpackers are turning to wheat as they try to fend off a rise in the cost of corn, the main livestock feed ingredient, meat lobby ABPA said.
+SAO PAULO, April 23 (Reuters) - Large Brazilian meatpackers are turning to wheat as they try to fend off a rise in the cost of corn, the main livestock feed ingredient, meat lobby ABPA said on Friday.

-Francisco Turra, president of ABPA's advisory body, told Reuters on Friday demand from meat processors, who provide feed to the farmers who raise the livestock, is driving a rise in wheat planting intentions in his native Rio Grande do Sul state.
+Francisco Turra, president of ABPA's advisory body, told Reuters that demand from meat processors, who provide feed to the farmers who raise the livestock, is driving a rise in wheat planting intentions in his native Rio Grande do Sul state.

-Wheat can replace 100% of corn as feed for pork and poultry, he said.
+Wheat can fully replace corn as feed for pork and poultry, he said.

-Citing data from Rio Grande do Sul's agriculture federation Farsul, Turra said the area to be planted with wheat and other winter crops in 2021, starting next month, may grow from 1 million hectares (2.4 million acres) to 1.4 million hectares in Brazil's southernmost state.
+Citing data from the state agriculture federation Farsul, Turra said the area to be planted with wheat and other winter crops in 2021, starting next month, may grow from 1 million hectares (2.4 million acres) to 1.4 million hectares.

-JBS JBSS3.SA and BRF BRFS3.SA did not respond to a request for comment.
+BRF said it is "always looking for the best alternatives that guarantee supply and competitiveness."
+JBS declined to comment.

-U.S. corn futures climbed to their highest in nearly eight years this week driven by worries about dry conditions curbing corn yields in Brazil and cold weather slowing germination of the 2021 U.S. crop.
+U.S. corn futures climbed to their highest in nearly eight years this week, driven by worries about dry conditions curbing yields in Brazil and cold weather slowing germination of the 2021 U.S. crop.

 High prices and delays in Brazil's second corn crop have pressured meatpackers' margins, leading some companies to turn to Paraguay and Argentina for supplies.